SpinalHDL/rvls/README.md

 ## General commands

 `time $value`
-- Used to provide some sporatic timestap, just for debug purposes
+- Used to provide some sporadic timestamp, just for debug purposes

 ## Memory commands